 Patient drug dosages typically include a mg level of APIs per day but usually do not exceed 10g per day.
-In such a “worst case” patient exposure scenario, 10ppm of an impurity in a 10g per day API dosage would correspond to 100µg of impurity per day.
+In a worst case patient exposure scenario, 10ppm of an impurity in a 10g per day API dosage corresponds to 100µg per day.

 Why trace analysis is so important in APIs